 Click on a swatch to view other color options.

 Design by Eero Saarinen, 1948.

-Eero Saarinen's 1948 Womb Chair and this accompanying Ottoman, made exclusively for Knoll, display the Finnish-born designer's flair for challenging rules, breaking molds and setting new standards for modern design.
+Eero Saarinen's 1948 Medium Womb Ottoman was designed specifically to accompany the Medium Womb Chair, to elevate your feet and sooth body and mind with cozy comfort.
 The Medium Womb Ottoman is scaled to 85% of the original Womb Ottoman, making it suitable for small spaces and frames, or even your favorite kids' space.
-Constructed of a foam cushion over a molded plywood platform.
-Features stainless steel and nylon articulating glides.
-Select base finish, then select upholstery textile and color.
+Constructed of a foam cushion over a molded plywood platform, the ottoman features stainless steel and nylon articulating glides for a sturdy, stable bearing.

-The smaller scale of the Medium Womb pieces make them an easy fit for knoll kids™, in addition to their longstanding spot in the KnollStudio line of classics.
-The Saarinen Womb Ottoman is Greenguard certified.
+- Smaller scale of the Medium Womb pieces make them an easy fit for knoll kids™, in addition to their longstanding spot in the KnollStudio line of classics

 Exactly what I wanted